 |.NET Core (Windows, Linux and macOS)||

-DocumentsService, is an ASP.NET Web API application project that serves as the server-side code for the previously-mentioned clients.
-It can be run on a Windows machine, and a separate
+fx\DocumentService, is a .NET Framework ASP.NET Web API application project that serves as the server-side code for the previously-mentioned clients.
+It can be run only on a Windows machine.

 To start using the DocumentViewer, simply open

-At any time, you can right click the project in Solution Explorer and select Deploy to host the application in IIS on the same machine, a separate machine or in the cloud.
+At any time, right-click the project in Solution Explorer and select Deploy to host the application in IIS on the same machine, a separate machine, or in the cloud.
 Refer to this article in MSDN for more information.

 During development or deployment, you may want to modify

-web.config) to update the server side options such as the cache directory, OCR engine type or Raster Codecs options if needed.
+appsettings.json to update the server side options such as the cache directory, OCR engine type, or Raster Codecs options if needed.

-The DocumentFactory class contains the following properties that are need for setting up the client to access the server code:
+The DocumentFactory class contains the following properties that are needed for setting up the client to access the server code:

 The URL to the service host.
 The default value is null, which means to use the same host as the client (for example,